14 Signs Your Car Is About to Die

 It’s leaking fluids

 “Much like the human body, your car requires precious fluids to stay alive.
 If you are having to refill any of your car’s vital fluids—coolant, oil, brake, and power steering fluid, etc.—every month, then it is only a question of when, not if, something will go out.”—David Ambrogio, a consultant at Superior Honda in New Orleans, Louisiana.
-Here are 74 car maintenance tips to extend the life of your car.

 There’s a change in your financial picture

 “If you purchased a truck when gas prices were low, but now they are straining your finances, you have to consider if this is a long-term option for you.
 Another example may be a sports car that has great payments, but the insurance is putting it out of your reach.”—Valerie Coleman, a longtime car expert at AutoTrader.com and now the mobile marketplace 5miles.
 Following this outdated car care advice could cost you big in the long run.

 The cost of the repair could get you a newer ride

 “I would advise that before spending the big bucks on a big repair, ask yourself, ‘What can I sell the car for while it’s running, and can I combine the sales proceeds with the money I would otherwise have spent on repairs to buy something newer and more reliable?’
 I owned a high-end European car with over 200,000 miles on it.
 It ran great, but needed parts replaced.
 The estimate for all the named work was close to $4,000.
 The car had a book value of around $2,500.
 As the cliché goes, I was about to throw good money after bad.
 Sure, I might have gotten another 50,000 miles out of it, or it could have died 5,000 miles later.
 Another option would be to take the $4,000 I was about the spend, give my car away for $2,000, and buy a nicer, newer, used car for $6,000—which is what I did.”—Richard Reina, automotive expert and product training director for CARiD.com